sszlachetka/neo4j-graphql-example/README.md

+## Quick start

+1. Start free Neo4j instance at [Neo4j AuraDB](https://neo4j.com/cloud/aura-free)
+    1. You can start with either empty instance or Movies example
+    1. Save generated password for later
+1. If you started with empty instance then query your data in Neo4j Browser
+    1. Run following command `:play movie-graph` to start Movie Graph built-in example.
+More details [here](https://neo4j.com/developer/example-data/#built-in-examples)
+    2. Move to the second step of the example and run Create data script to create the movie graph.
+1. Copy `.env.example` to `.env`.
+Set NEO4J_USER, NEO4J_PASSWORD and NEO4J_URI variables so that they point to you new New4j instance.
+1. Install packages & start the server
+    ```
+    npm install
+    ```
+    ```
+    npm run dev
+    ```
+1. Open [http://localhost:4000/](http://localhost:4000/) in you web browser and click `Query your server` button on Apollo Server welcome page.
+Run example query
+    ```
+    query Movies {
+      movies {
+        title
+        released
+        actors {
+          name
+          born
+          age
+        }
+        director {
+          name
+          born
+          age
+        }
+      }
+    }
+    ```

 ## Neo4j

 Neo4j is an open-source, NoSQL, native graph database that provides an ACID-compliant transactional backend for applications.
 In Neo4j, information is organized as nodes, relationships, and properties.